htmlcoder2023/NES-Homebrew/readme.md

-# NES Homebrew Tutorial Notes
+# NES Homebrew Tutorial Notes from Nerdy Nights

 Decimal - Base 10, with a number system as 100, 10, 1.
 Basically if you remove a zero a number is 10 times smaller.